Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 Human-centric leadership development pays off most when it is embedded in how you work, not just how you attend workshops.

-Help senior leaders lead their organisations into the AI era, without losing the humans in the process.
+At EAII, the mission is simple to state and hard to fake: help senior leaders lead their organisations into the AI era, without losing the humans in the process.

 The "secret sauce":